ajjaum/Diabetes/README.md

-# Projeto `Análise de Dados sobre Diabetes no Brasil - VIGITEL`
+# Análise de Dados sobre Diabetes no Brasil - VIGITEL
-# Project `Data Analysis on Diabetes in Brazil - VIGITEL`
+# Data Analysis on Diabetes in Brazil - VIGITEL

 # Descrição Resumida do Projeto
 ~~~